Noun:

 "Houses constructed from straw and hemp could become commonplace following the unveiling of a prototype scheme at the University of Bath.
 The BaleHaus@Bath, officially opened by Kevin McCloud, is constructed from prefabricated panels made of a structural timber frame infilled with straw bales or hemp and rendered with a breathable lime-based system.
 It is the creation of White Design in Bristol and Integral Structural Design in Bath and will be assessed by researchers at the university’s Centre for Innovative Construction Materials over the coming year to see if the materials can be used more widely in the industry for housing."

-This new technique avoids the expensive hemp fibre separation process… meaning building your own hemp home is more affordable and environmentally friendly than ever!
+expensive hemp fibre separation process… meaning building your own hemp home is more affordable and environmentally friendly than ever!

 If this is the case, why are we still constructing the heavy brick buildings of today trying to cut down material costs and 'saving' wherever we can.